 More Cardio in Your Workout

 Joe Fleming explains how to incorporate more cardio into your workout routine safely.

-When it comes to cardiovascular exercise, many gym-goers fall into one of two camps.
-They either loathe cardio and avoid it at all costs, or they exclusively do cardio and neglect resistance training (usually because they are crunched for time or they think it will make them bulky).
+Many gym-goers fall into one of two camps when it comes to cardiovascular exercise.
+They either loathe cardio and avoid it at all costs, or they exclusively do cardio and neglect resistance training (usually because they are crunched for time or think it will make them bulky).
 Neither of these extremes is particularly beneficial to overall health.
 It is not ideal to do excessive amounts of cardio daily (this can lead to excess inflammation in the body and increase your risk of injury).
 But, some cardio is necessary for strengthening the heart and improving your endurance.

-A moderate amount of cardiovascular exercise is also beneficial for people who are trying to lose weight.
-Listed below are some tips that will help you add more cardiovascular exercise to your workout routine to improve your health and performance without injuring yourself or getting burned out.
+A moderate amount of cardiovascular exercise is also beneficial for people trying to lose weight.
+Below are some tips that will help you add more cardiovascular exercise to your workout routine to improve your health and performance without injuring yourself or getting burned out.

 Add Bursts of Cardio Between Sets

 If your workout time is limited and you do not want to shorten the amount of time you spend lifting weights, remember that you do not have to spend thirty minutes on the Stairmaster to reap the benefits of cardiovascular exercise.
-It is perfectly acceptable to add short bursts of cardio into your workout between sets.
+It is perfectly acceptable to add short cardio bursts into your workout between sets.

 Once you finish a set of an exercise, spend thirty to sixty seconds doing a cardio exercise like jumping jacks, high knees, or mountain climbers.
 You will keep your heart rate up during your workout, which will increase your calorie burn and help you see results faster.

 Try Low-Weight/High-Rep Workouts

 If you are not concerned with building tons of muscle but still enjoy lifting weights, switching up some of your workouts to be low-weight/high-rep can help you improve your endurance in a more interesting way than walking in place on the treadmill.